kantale/OpenBio.eu/README.md

 * Fork existing tools/workflows to create your own versions.
 * Add markdown descriptions to these objects.
 Use ```t/tool_name/tool_version/id``` and ```w/worfklow_name/id``` to link to an object anywhere in the site.
 * Each object has a Questions and Answers section.
 * Add scientific references.
 Link with ```r/reference_name```.
-Bored to add all bibliographic details for a paper?.
+Bored to add all bibliographic details for a paper?
 Just add the [DOI](https://www.doi.org/).
 The system will get the rest.
-* Execute workflows on your own enviroment (you do not have to share data with openbio.eu).
+* Execute workflows on your own enviroment.
+You do not have to share code or data with openbio.eu.
+Only the bash commands that install/download them.
 Monitor the execution, privately, during runtime in a graphic interface.
 * ...more to come

 ## Directories
 * OpenBioC: The awesome OpenBioC platform!
+This directory also contains:
+    * app/ The Django application of the project
+    * static/ A Django application for the frontend site that is specific to this project.
 * [deployment_notes.md](deployment_notes.md): Some notes on how to deploy on an Ubuntu 16.04 server
 * ExecutionEnvironment.
 The Execution Environment of openbio.eu .
-Use [executor.py](ExecutionEnvironment/executor.py) to execute a worfklow in json format.
+Use [executor.py](ExecutionEnvironment/executor.py) to execute a worfklow in json format that downloaded from openbio.eu.
-* [discourse-graph].
+* discourse-graph.
 A very experimental effort to add a discourse graph to the discussion of objects in openbio.eu.

 ## For Developers